Publishing Partnership: JASMS and ACS Publications

 Journal of the American Society for Mass Spectrometry (JASMS) is a monthly, peer-reviewed journal that covers all aspects of mass spectrometry, including fields of scientific inquiry in which mass spectrometry can play a role.

 JASMS was launched in 1990 as a bi-monthly publication with Michael L. Gross as Editor in Chief.
 In 1993, the publication frequency was increased to monthly.
-As a service to the community, beginning in 1996, the Journal’s archive of online content 12 months old or older was made freely accessible to all.

 Comprehensive in scope, the journal publishes papers on both fundamentals and applications of mass spectrometry.
 Fundamental subjects include instrumentation principles, design, and demonstration, structures and chemical properties of gas-phase ions, studies of thermodynamic properties, ion spectroscopy, chemical kinetics, mechanisms of ionization, theories of ion fragmentation, cluster ions, and potential energy surfaces.